-Compose, approve and d :document ------------------------ -----------
+Compose, approve and document Compose, approve and document ------------------------------- ---------- --------- ----- ----------

 access policy

 accessibility policy

-collection development and content deposit policies.
+collection development and content deposit policies

 preservation policy

 privacy policy

 student works policy

 content sunsetting policy

 takedown request policy

 What to document?

 The spreadsheet associated with this section - and available as a supplemental file to this document - identifies key decisions discussed in the totality of the Repository Principles and Strategies guide that require documentation in either your policies or procedures.